libertyequalitydata/Data-Model-GraphQL/README.md

 In order to bring user held data models to the world, we need to ensure data models follow commonly accepted principles, widely used customs as well as universality to be meaningful.

-This project tracks the building of a user data model and API.
+This project tracks the building of a user held data model and API.
 It is based on benchmarks such as IAB Techlabs open standard content taxonomy and CINTs open standard taxonomy.

 The user data model is used to build customized user data profiles that are accessed using GraphQL.
 The user makes these profiles available in exchange for customized services by giving permissioned API access, in the form of data profiles.